bjorn-fischer/gridlock/README.md

 - [X] Allow custom colors and opacity
 - [X] More compatibility with sidebars and reserved spaces
 - [X] Live preview of resized window
+- [ ] Dump Wnck and use bare Xlib, or EWMH?
 - [ ] Daemon mode to get rid of `xbindkeys`?
 - [ ] More eye candy?
 - [ ] Fallback mode if no compositor?